5roop/task4/README.md

 The new ME webcrawl file is `data/interim/cnrwac_tail_pp_corrected_2`.

 I continued with rerunning the experiments with the newest corrections.
 The plots above will be replaced with the new version.

+I started working on per-language coverage calculation and evaluation.
+I expect all metrics will follow the same pattern as the language-agnostic metric did.
+They should in any case be monotonically decreasing with `N`, because the percentage of uncovered instances can not increase if we increase `N`.